flux-framework/flux-operator/docs/development/developer-guide.md

 We provide an extended gallery of configs for:

  - [Flux Restful Examples](https://github.com/flux-framework/flux-operator/tree/main/examples/flux-restful) that deploy a web interface to submit jobs to.
- - [Headless Examples](https://github.com/flux-framework/flux-operator/tree/main/examples/tests) that run commands directly, ideal for testing.
+ - [Headless Test Examples](https://github.com/flux-framework/flux-operator/tree/main/examples/tests) that run commands directly, ideal for testing.

 Generally these sets of configs are the same (e.g., same container bases and other options) and only vary in providing a command entrypoint (for the headless) or not (for the Flux Restful).
 To make it easy to clean up your cluster and apply a named config, you have two options: